microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 - Avoid duplication of content, instead link to the `single source of truth`
 - Link but don't summarize.
 Summarizing content on another page leads to the content living in two places
 - Use meaningful anchor texts, e.g. instead of writing `Follow the instructions [here](../recipes/Markdown.md)` write `Follow the [Markdown guidelines](../recipes/Markdown.md)`
+- Make sure links to Microsoft docs (<https://docs.microsoft.com/something/somethingelse>) do not contain the language marker `/en-us/` or `/fr-fr/`, as this is automatically determined by the site itself.

 ### Lists